aflin/rampart_docs/source/rampart-auth.rst

             if (user.twoFactorEnabled)
                 return {redirect: "/apps/auth/2fa?user=" + user.username};
             return true;
         },

-        // Called when a password reset is requested.
-        // Use to send the reset link via email.
-        onPasswordResetRequest: function(user, resetToken, resetUrl) {
-            sendEmail(user.email, "Password Reset", "Click: " + resetUrl);
-        },

         // Called after a session is created.
 Use for audit logging.